-- Financial assets are classified into one of three measurement categories: - amortised cost: - fair value through other comprehensive income (FVOCI); or - fair value through profit or loss (FVTPL). - The categorisation determines whether and where any remeasurement to fair value is recognised. - Financial assets classified as at FVTPL are further subcategorised as mandatorily measured at FVTPL (which includes derivatives) or designated as at FVTPL on initial recognition.
+- Financial assets are classified into one of four categories: at fair value through profit or loss (FVTPL); loans and receivables; held-to-maturity; or available-for-sale.
+Financial liabilities are categorised as either at FVTPL or other liabilities.
+The categorisation determines whether and where any remeasurement to fair value is recognised. - Financial assets and financial liabilities classified as at FVTPL are further subcategorised as held-for-trading (which includes derivatives) or designated as at FVTPL on initial recognition.